 W.S.
 Stewart photo for Historic American Building Survey

-Israel's Prime Minister explains to his not-so-bright patrons who the Americans should attack next.
+Israel's Prime Minister tells his not-so-bright patrons who the U.S. should attack next.

-Out of view and enjoying lavish budgets, the Deep State must find enemies to justify its existence.
+Mostly out of view and enjoying lavish budgets, the deep state must find enemies to justify its existence.